Clerx

 • Reduced dependency on you personally answering the phone

-How AI Intake Enables Location Freedom (Without Risk)
+How AI Intake Enables Location Freedom Without Sacrificing Professionalism

 AI-powered intake systems allow lawyers to decouple responsiveness from physical presence.